Center for Global Studies

 Our Mission

-To conduct quality research and analysis of globalization and its effect on political, cultural, and socio-economic conditions globally and in Northwest Indiana, the Chicago area, and the greater Midwest.
+To conduct quality research and analyze globalization and its effect on political, cultural, and socio-economic conditions globally and in Northwest Indiana, the Chicago area, and the greater Midwest.

-To propose public policy changes that advance the potential for human creativity, public access to and benefit from technological improvements within equitable and ecologically sustainable directions, including expanding citizen participation in decision-making.
+To propose public policy changes that advance the potential for human creativity and public access to and benefit from technological improvements within equitable and ecologically sustainable directions, including expanding citizen participation in decision-making.

 To contribute research, education, public communication, publication, and collaboration in the exploration of the problems and contradictions, domestic and global, resulting from the emerging transnational world.